How we measure up

 In Kenya, for instance, we are members of the Nairobi Water Roundtable, working alongside local government, NGOs and other major companies, including Diageo and Coca-Cola, to find solutions to water scarcity in the area.

 Many of the environmental impacts that are associated with growing tobacco are common across agriculture and the only way to completely avoid them would be not to farm any crop, which is clearly not a viable option.
 So we focus on working to mitigate these inherent risks and implement best practice environmental standards with all the farmers we work with.

 Environmental criteria form a central part of the industry wide Sustainable Tobacco Programme and our expert field technicians provide farmers with technical assistance on areas such as sustainable soil, water, biodiversity, and forest and pest management.
 The benefits of this can be seen in agrochemical usage, which is generally significantly lower in tobacco growing than other comparable crops.

 Also, because wood is often used as a fuel for curing, we have programmes in place to avoid and combat deforestation.
-The result is that 99% of the wood our contracted farmers used in 2016 was from sustainable sources.
+As a result, in 2018 99% of our contracted farmers’ wood fuel came from sustainable sources.

 *Against a 2017 baseline.